 Mistake 5: Misalignment between Sales and Marketing

-The solution: jointly define:
+The fix: jointly define:

 - What is an MQL? (precise score threshold)